splunk/addonfactory-ucc-generator/README.md

 ## What is UCC?

 UCC is Universal Configuration Console.
 It is a service for Generating Splunk Add-ons which is easily customizable and flexible.
-It helpful to control the activity by using hooks and other functionalities.
+It is helpful to control the activity by using hooks and other functionalities.
 UCC provides basic UI template for creating Addon's UI.

 ## Features